pagehop/api.pagehopapp.com/source/index.md

 ### Requirements

-Pagehop officially requires **OS X 10.9+**.
+Pagehop officially requires **OS X 10.10+**.

-{% note tip For OS X 10.8 users %}
+{% note tip For OS X 10.9 users %}
-You probably will be able to use Pagehop without a problem, too, since we've built the binary targeting 10.8+, but we haven't tested it with Mountain Lion.
+You probably will be able to use Pagehop without a problem, since we've built the binary targeting 10.9+, but we haven't tested it with OS X Mavericks.
 {% endnote %}

 Any 3rd party dependencies that Pagehop requires, come bundled-up with this installer (you don't need to install anything other than Pagehop).